erik-larsen/hello-vt/README.md

 - Supply a reference sample that demonstrates the LibVT calls necessary to load and render a virtual texture, while utilizing SDL for cross-platform windowing and event handling.

-NOTE: This code is work in progress.
-More code minimization needs to be done and an Emscripten build is pending.
-But at least an interactive demo is now available on Mac, Windows, and Linux.

 ## Sample